venajeremy/FileManagementSystem/README.md

 		- Get File Type: Returns the file type of the file
 			> Input: ID of file
 			> Output: Type Enum of file
+        - Update File: Updates existing inode entry
+            > Input: ID of file
+            > Output: True or False if file was updated successfully

 ### 2. Folder Model:
 	a) Purpose: Access file, Create file, Delete file.
 Abstracted control interface used by controller.